-- Ingredients/ material details, including weight of material, keep in mind that people have allergies and pay attention to this tid-bit of information
+- Ingredients/ material details, including the weight of the material, keep in mind that people have allergies and pay attention to this tidbit of information

 Before you can sell anything you need to solve your logistical problems such as stock availability, courier service, merchant services, and payment processors.

 Make sure you test, re-retest, and re-test again your site’s database synchronization regarding prices, stock, coupon processing, and so on.